lukeswitz/DragonSync/README.md

 ## Overview

-DragonSync is a powerful tool for monitoring Remote ID-compliant drones and system status, generating Cursor on Target (CoT) messages in real-time.
+DragonSync is a powerful tool for monitoring Remote ID and DroneID-compliant drones and system status, generating Cursor on Target (CoT) messages in real-time.
 It integrates with ATAK or other TAK clients and leverages ZeroMQ (ZMQ) for seamless data flow.
 Everything is pre-configured for use on the **WarDragon**, but installation on other systems is also supported with additional dependencies.

 ---

 ## Features

 - **Remote ID Drone Detection:**
-   Uses [DroneID](https://github.com/bkerler/DroneID) to detect Bluetooth/Wi-Fi Remote ID signals.
+   Uses [DroneID]([https://github.com/alphafox02/DroneID]) to detect Bluetooth Remote ID signals.
 Thanks to @bkerler for this fantastic tool.
+WiFi Remote ID is currently handled by an esp32.
+  **DJI DroneID Detection:**
+   Uses [Antsdr_DJI](https://github.com/alphafox02/antsdr_dji_droneid]) to detect DJI DroneID signals.
 - **System Status Monitoring:**
    `wardragon_monitor.py` gathers hardware status (via `lm-sensors`), GPS location, and serial number.
 - **CoT Generation:**